(adopted April 1992, last revised January 2021)

 - Decisions regarding recruitment, financial aid, and the assignment of assistants to the faculty should be made in consultation with the faculty.
 The committee will also function as an appeals body for students on the various degree requirements.
 Periodically, the Graduate Committee will initiate a review of graduate requirements to ascertain if changes are needed.
 All changes will require a majority vote of the faculty.

-- The policy on graduate student funding (either as teaching assistants or as research assistants) is three years (with a possibility of four) for students entering the doctoral program with a master’s degree; and four years (with a possibility of five) for students entering the doctoral program without a master’s degree.
+- The policy on graduate student funding (either as teaching assistants or as research assistants) is four years for students entering the doctoral program with a master’s degree; and five years for students entering the doctoral program without a master’s degree.
 Funding for all years is based on good academic standing as defined in the Geography Graduate Student Handbook.
 Decisions to revoke funding will be made by the Graduate Committee.

 - Departmental funding for students entering the master’s program is at the discretion of the Graduate Committee in consultation with the Chair.